joaopaulobuarque77/projeto-neanderwin-JOAOPAULO/README.md

 1 → ímpar

 # Conteúdo do Repositório:
-verificador.asm → código-fonte do programa em Assembly.
+- `verificador.asm` → código-fonte do programa.
+- `README.md` → documentação do projeto.

 README.md → arquivo com a documentação do projeto.